nrennie/nrennie.rbind.io/content/blog/2023-04-14-detecting-heart-murmur-time-series-r-tidymodels/index.md

 ```
 {{< /detail-tag >}}

-The next step in fitting a LASSO regression model is dealing with $\lambda$ (a hyperparameter).
+The next step in fitting a Lasso regression model is dealing with $\lambda$ (a hyperparameter).
 This isn't something like the regression coefficients which can be optimally computed based on the data.
 Instead, we need to try lots of different values of $\lambda$ and pick the one that performs best.
 A (potentially) different value of $\lambda$ should be selected for the model using the principal components as explanatory variables.

 {{< detail-tag "Show code: tune $\lambda$" >}}
 ```r